 I thought that my blindness would hinder my teaching ability, but rather, it led me to create a highly interactive classroom atmosphere.
 I had good attendance throughout the semester, even though attendance was not required.
 One student told me, “This class always goes by so fast,” a sure sign of student interest.
 Due to student enthusiasm and academic performance, the Chemistry Department that had been so apprehensive about hiring their first blind TA actually asked me to teach again.

-Visit my Teaching Experience page to read some of the student reviews.
+Teaching Experience page to read some of the student reviews.